Oaxaca en la historia y en el mito: A Collage of War

 The top images reflect exploited campesinos working in the production of sugar.
 The Mexican Revolution started on the 100th anniversary (1910) of the beginning of the War of Independence (1810).
 And in that sense, the two blend together, as they do in the mural.

-The consistent theme of all five civil wars is liberals versus conservatives and to some extent, one war led to another.
+The consistent theme of all five civil wars is liberals versus conservatives, with the Catholic Church supporting the conservatives and to some extent, one war led to another.
 One author has suggested that the 19th century in Mexico was one long civil war.

 1. The War of Independence (1810–21)

 As we saw above, the right side of the center panel is devoted to the War of Independence.